catppuccin/vscode/README.md

 If you'd like a more flat look, you can change it to `flat`!
 This only uses `base` and `mantle`, reducing it to 2 shades:

 - `base`: #1e1e2e - the editor background
-- `mantle`: \#181825 - the sidebar, the activity bar, status bar and title bar
+- `mantle`: \#181825 - the sidebar, the activity bar, status bar, and title bar

 <details>
 <summary>📸 Preview</summary>